apache/drill/_docs/connect-a-data-source/035-plugin-configuration-basics.md

     curl -X POST -/json" -d '{"name":"myplugin", "config": {"type": "file", "enabled": false, "connection": "file:///", "workspaces": { "root": { "location": "/", "writable": false, "defaultInputFormat": null}}, "formats": null}}' https://localhost:8047/storage/myplugin.json

+For more information about the REST API, see this [Google doc](https://docs.google.com/document/d/1mRsuWk4Dpt6ts-jQ6ke3bB30PIwanRiCPfGxRwZEQME).

 ## Bootstrapping a Storage Plugin

 The REST API is recommended for programmatically adding a storage plugin configuration to Drill.
 An alternative for use in a distributed environment only is bootstrapping.
 You can create a [bootstrap-storage-plugins.json](https://github.com/apache/drill/blob/master/contrib/storage-hbase/src/main/resources/bootstrap-storage-plugins.json) file and include it on the classpath when starting Drill.
 The storage plugin configuration loads when Drill starts up.